 The choice of actions in dealing with the patrol members caused a visible negative reaction.

 Here is a consideration.
 Team members commonly know what to do to get a task accomplished.
-Occasionally redirection is necessary to focus the group to achieve the common goal.
+Occasionally redirection is necessary to focus the group on achieving the common goal.

 This can be achieved without using rough or brash leader interactions.
 Maximize your leadership potential by following three steps: